 During my 25-year career, I’ve built brands from scratch and helped reinvent and reinvigorate many established ones.
-Some of the clients I’ve worked with over the years include: Advanced Elastomer Systems, Asphalt Green, AST Computers, Coors, Creamer Dickson Basford, Douglas Elliman, Franklin Covey, Hershey’s, Magnet Communications, Monsanto, Panasonic, Pizza Hut, Prudential, S.C.
-Johnson Wax, Sohmer Associates, Sonoco Products, William Morrison Communications, and Windmoeller & Hoelscher.
+Some of the clients I’ve worked with over the years include: Advanced Elastomer Systems, Air Products, Asphalt Green, AST Computers, Avery Dennison, Carver’s Steakhouses, CIDCO, Coors, Creamer Dickson Basford, Disc Manufacturing, Douglas Elliman, Epoch Internet, Franklin Covey, Hershey’s, Magnet Communications, Monsanto, Panasonic, Pizza Hut, Prudential, Pure Air, S.C.
+Johnson Wax, Sealed Air, Sohmer Associates, Sonoco Products, William Morrison Communications, and Windmoeller & Hoelscher.
 For a detailed overview of my background, you can download a copy of my resume.

 A Reasonably Brief Overview

 I began my career working for integrated communications agencies, serving clients in the business-to-business, consumer, corporate, and technology sectors.
 I’ve handled advertising, collateral development, digital marketing, direct mail, events, and public relations for clients ranging from start-ups to Fortune 500 global corporations.
 I even launched a West Coast office for a $26-million Havas-owned agency before returning to the New York headquarters to serve as its in-house Director of Marketing.

 However, after a sudden change of management in 2001, my enthusiasm quickly faded.
 Looking for a change of scenery after a decade with the organization, I decided to start my own independent consultancy, Chris Dobens Communications.
 My work has focused primarily on providing media relations, copywriting, content marketing, social media, and web development services to businesses and other agencies.